svenpet90/instagram/README.md

 This Extension will therefore no longer be able to import new posts or update the access tokens.
 But it of course will still display the already imported images and feeds.

+For any further information about this see the offical blog post: https://developers.facebook.com/blog/post/2024/09/04/update-on-instagram-basic-display-api/
 -------